syncfusion-content/flutter-docs/Flutter/installation/mac-installer/how-to-install.md

    ![License confirmation wizard](images/Mac_Installer3.png)

    N> The Unlock key is not required to install the Mac installer.
-The Syncfusion Essential Studio&reg; Flutter Mac installer can be used for development purposes without registering the Unlock key..
+The Syncfusion Essential Studio<sup>&reg;</sup> Flutter Mac installer can be used for development purposes without registering the Unlock key..

 4. And paste it in “Applications” folder shortcut.